kerlosatef/NoteApp/README.md

 - Add, edit, and delete notes
 - Save notes with timestamps
 - Beautiful and responsive UI
-- Uses local storage for persistence
+- Uses local storage for persistence with Hive
+- State management using Cubit

 ## Installation